-- GENERAL - a) Provide and install project identification sign, if located and/or called out on the Drawings. - 2.
-SUBMITTALS - a) Provide shop drawing(s) of proposed sign/sign installation to Owner's Representative for approval, prior to installation - 3.
-INSTALLATION - a) Provide project sign as detailed on Drawings - b) If not detailed on Drawings provide project identification sign per the following minimum requirement: - Content - aa) Name of project - bb) Name of Owner - cc) Name of Architect(s) and major consultants - dd) Names of Contractor and major subcontractors - ee) Allow additional 200 characters of text explaining the project - 2) Construction - aa) Size: 4' x 8' - bb) Materials: Min.
+- a) Provide and install project identification sign, if located and/or called out on the Drawings. - SUBMITTALS - a) Provide shop drawing(s) of proposed sign/sign installation to Owner's Representative for approval, prior to installation - 3.
+INSTALLATION - a) Provide project sign as detailed on Drawingsb) If not detailed on Drawings provide project id - If not detailed on Drawings provide project identification sign per the following minimum requirement: - 1) Content - aa) Name of project - bb) Name of Owner - cc) Name of Architect(s) and major consultants - dd) Names of Contractor and major subcontractors - ee) Allow additional 200 characters of text explaining the project - 2) Construction - aa) Size: 4' x 8' - bb) Materials: Min.
 5/8" AC DFPA Exterior Plywood, with (2) 4" x 4" x 12' long pressure treated post supports - cc) Paint: paint front and back, seal edges, provide content as approved by Owner's Representative.
 Conform to recognized sign painting standards in selection of paint materials.
 Use only professional sign painter with three years minimum experience to apply sign graphics and lettering. - Install sign in a manner consistent with length of time of construction operations.
 Remove sign and fill post holes at project completion.